Eurovision Young Dancers 1999: Location

-Opéra de Lyon, in Lyon, France, was the host venue for the 1999 edition of the Eurovision Young Dancers.
+Opéra de Lyon, in Lyon, France, was the host venue for the 1999 edition of Eurovision Young Dancers.

 The Opéra Nouvel (Nouvel Opera House) in Lyon, France, is the home of the Opéra National de Lyon.
 The original opera house was re-designed by the distinguished French architect, Jean Nouvel between 1985 and 1993 in association with the agency of scenography dUCKS scéno and the acoustician Peutz.
 Serge Dorny was appointed general director in 2003.

 Format

 The format consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All of the acts then take part in a choreographed group dance during 'Young Dancers Week'.

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 The overall winner upon completion of the final dances is chosen by the professional jury members.

 The interval act was a performance by the hip-hop dance group "Kä-fig".